MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-windows-8-applications.md

 - [Tutorials to follow next](#tutorials-to-follow-next)

 ### Adding the MobileFirst Native SDK
+Follow the below instructions to manually add the MobileFirst Native SDK to either a new or existing Visual Studio project, and registering the application in the MobileFirst Server.

 Before starting, make sure the MobileFirst Server is running.
 From **Terminal** run the command: